France women's national football team: UEFA Women's Euro 2017

 France won all matches at the UEFA Women's Euro 2017 qualifying Group 3.
 The home matches had sizable crowds, with 7,761 spectators attending the Romania match at the MMArena in Le Mans, 15,028 spectators at the Ukraine match at the Stade du Hainaut in Valenciennes, 24,835 spectators at the Greece match at Roazhon Park in Rennes, and 7,521 spectators at the Albania at Stade Jean-Bouin in Paris.
 The team scored a win and two draws at the UEFA Women's Euro 2017 Group C, and was defeated by England in quarter-finals.

 2019 FIFA Women's World Cup

 In March 2015, France was selected to host the 2019 FIFA Women's World Cup of the tournament.
 Having automatically qualified as hosts, France was considered a favorite to win the tournament, along with the United States.
 The team opened with three victories against Norway, Nigeria, and South Korea, winning its group with a total of 9 points.
-In the round of 16, France defeated Brazil by a score of 2–1, but lost to the United States in the quarterfinal with the same score of 2–1.
+In the round of 16, France defeated Brazil by a score of 2–1 in extra time, but lost to the United States in the quarterfinal with the same score of 2–1.
 This Women's World Cup was particularly notable, as it was used as a platform by many women's teams to campaign for equal pay between men and women.

+2020s Era

+Corinne Diacre was the team manager until 2023, when Hervé Renard took on the role for one season, from 2023 to 2024.
+Since August 23, 2024, Laurent Bonadei has managed "les Bleues".

+UEFA Women's Euro 2022

+The UEFA Women’s Euro 2022 was hosted in England.
+France qualified and was placed in Group D with Belgium, Iceland, and Italy.
+France finished top of the group with 7 points to advance to the quarterfinals.
+They beat the Netherlands in extra time 1-0 on July 23, 2022, in Rotherham, England.
+In the semi-finals, France played Germany on July 27, 2022 where they lost 2-1.

+FIFA Women's World Cup 2023

+France qualified for the 2023 FIFA Women’s World Cup, which was hosted by Australia and New Zealand.
+France was placed in Group F with Jamaica, Brazil, and Panama, where they finished top of group with 7 points.
+In the round of 16, France beat Morocco 4-0 on August 8, 2023, to advance to the quarterfinals.
+France lost to Australia in penalty shootout, 7-6, on August 12, 2023.

+UEFA Women's Euro 2025

+France qualified for the UEFA Women’s Euro 20256 and were placed in Group D with England, Wales, and the Netherlands.
+They finished at the top of the group with 9 points and advanced to the quarterfinals.
+They played Germany and lost in penalty shootout on July 19, 2025.